Proven-Paradox/shaper-system/Handbook.md

 #### Root
 For some reason, you cannot move.
 This might mean being tied down, having an injured foot, entangled in grasping vines, or similar things that stop you from moving.
 Being rooted does not otherwise affect your combat ability, you just cannot move from your current space.

+#### Scorch X
+On fire or dealing with a lingering burn.
+This reduces your Mental Defense by X for its duration.

+#### Shock X
+Shocked, rattled by sonic damage, or the like.
+This reduces your Mental Offense by X for its duration.

 #### Slow
 You are hobbled in a way that makes you slower, though you can still move somewhat.
 While slowed, you cannot use your Minor Action to move to a different Square.

-#### Stagger
-Knocked silly.
-While Staggered, you lose your Minor action and have Bane -1.
-Unless a different duration is listed, Staggers only last one Round (or 10 seconds outside of Initiative).

 ## Disadvantages
 These are circumstances in combat that leave one in a disadvantage during combat.
 These generally cannot be dismissed through magical means.

-#### Chill X
-Partially frozen or dealing with a lingering cold.
-This reduces your Physical Defense by X for its duration.

-#### Crush X
-Crushed by stones, blinded by sand, restrained by vines, or other similar means of hindering foes with the earth.
-This reduces your Physical Offense by X for its duration.

-#### Drained
-Afflicted by a life draining curse, necromantic energies, or similar hindrances.
-This reduces all life recovery you would receive by half for its duration.

 #### Fatigue
 Extended combat can cause characters to become Fatigued, causing them to take additional damage.
 All damage multipliers against Fatigued characters are increased by 1.